markocupic/cloudconvert-bundle/README.md

         $this->convertFile
             ->file($sourcePath)
             // Save converted file in the same
-            // directory like the source file.
+            // directory as the source file.
             ->convertTo('pdf')
         ;